moritz-gross/moritz-gross/README.md

 # Hi there 👋

-I’m interested in Programming, Math and AI.
+I’m interested in programming, math and AI.

 ## some of my favourite (public) projects